Interface effects on titanium growth on graphene: Results and Discussion

 Raman spectroscopy was conducted before loading the specimen into the vacuum system, after laser cleaning (10-60\% of the graphene surface cleaned), and after Ti deposition.
+The main goal of these experiments was to assess the quality of graphene before the evaporation, and to provide information on possible charge transfer between graphene and the Ti islands.
 Most suspended areas covered with Ti islands were 20-40\% free of surface contamination (with direct contact between Ti and graphene).
 The pristine free-standing graphene has a Raman response with a G peak at 1584.1~cm$^{-1}$ and a 2D peak at 2670.1~cm$^{-1}$ (Fig.~\ref{fig:Raman}a).
 The peaks are sharp and no D peak is present.
 After laser cleaning and Ti deposition both G and 2D peaks are shifted up (to 1592.0~cm$^{-1}$ and 2675.9~cm$^{-1}$, respectively).
 The peaks are also broadened, and the D peak appears.
+The $I_D/I_G$ signal intensity ratio after deposition is ca. 0.31~$\pm$ 0.21, which indicates a change in the graphene substrate, probably due to the strong interaction with the Ti islands.

 The G and 2D peaks show a linear dependency (Fig.~\ref{fig:Raman}b) for the as-prepared samples with an approximate slope of 2.2.
 While the linearity remains after laser cleaning and Ti deposition, the slope decreases significantly down to values close to 1 and below (depending on the sample).
 Slopes close to 2.2 are well-established to arise from uniaxial strain in graphene~\cite{Mohiuddin2009,Elibol2016, Hsu2014,Lee2012a}, whereas values close to 0.75 have been attributed to $p$-type doping~\cite{Lee2012a}.
 For $n$-type doping, a non-linear global behavior is expected, although it would appear nearly linear for the range of values investigated here~\cite{Das2009,Lee2012a}.
 We point out that for our samples, the situation is complicated by the laser cleaning step, which can lead to either negative or positive strain in the sample due to thinning and possibly partial cracking of the sample support.
 Other influence arising from heating, such as hole doping or substrate interactions~\cite{Yoon2011, Lee2012a} should however be absent for suspended monolayer graphene samples with a holey SiN support, laser heated in high vacuum.
-Overall, the observed change in the G/2D peak behavior is a clear indication of charge transfer in our Ti deposited samples.
-Significant widening of the G peak or sharp decreases in the 2D peak intensities that have been previously reported~\cite{Hsu2014,Iqbal2012} were not observed in our samples.